 Aardvark straws come highly recommended.
 According to Bloomberg Aardvark are the only company in the US making paper varieties.
 Aardvark’s eco-friendly straws are approved by the Federal Drug Administration (FDA) and the European Union.

 The best news is that they don’t fall apart in your cold drink.
 Even better they biodegrade in 3-60 days.
 The company has recently been reported to be struggling to keep up with demand, which must be a good sign.

 Natruralik offers another good eco-friendly choice.
 The company’s products biodegrade fully, meaning that once we’re done with these paper straws they break down into organic matter.
 Which certainly beats the nasty microplastics that normal straws eventually degrade into after hundreds of years.

 This company has ethics at its heart.
-As such you can also be assured that their straws come from sustainable raw materials and they practice fair labour standards.
-Dyed chlorine-free they come in a variety of colours including all-natural.
+As such you can also be assured that their straws come from sustainable raw materials and they practice fair labor standards.
+Dyed chlorine-free they come in a variety of colors including all-natural.

 (also not reusable ;-))